snifflewow/pfQuest-epoch/Contribute.md

 ```

 Object ID:
-No Possible way to get this info currently
+If you know of a way to extract this from the client make an issue

 ## Example
 Demo quest commit: [Do Slavers Keep Records?